 - The page below appears.
 Click Add to Chrome.

 - When added successfully, check the box “Allow in incognito”.
-When a pop-up warns, it will keep a track of your browsing activity, confirm it.
+When a pop-up warns, it will keep a track of your browsing activity, and confirm it.
 Click Add extension.

 - After you visit websites in Incognito, it will be shown in the browser history.